100% grass fed, grass finished Angus-Hereford Cross from Coupeville, Washington

 Rancher Bob Engle produces some of the best grass-fed beef you’ll ever try.
-He follows all-natural practices to raise his Angus-Hereford cattle – plenty of room to graze, never any growth hormones, and a 100% grass diet.
+He follows all-natural practices to raise his Angus-Hereford cattle, allowing them plenty of room to graze, never using any growth hormones, and standing firm by his cows' 100% grass diet.

 First off, you won't be charged anything unless we raise enough money and the cow "tips."
 At that point, your credit card will be charged and we'll handle the rest.